 The good news is there are a lot of healthy and delicious foods you should add to your diet – not only to promote gut health, but to also promote a healthy weight, help prevent bloating, boost your energy and more!!
 These foods promote the growth of bacteria that is GOOD for your gut, so add these foods into your diet as you remove the unhealthy ones above!

 Probiotics are another way to support a healthy gut and digestive system.
 These live bacteria and yeasts are good, helpful bacteria – the kind you want in your body.
 You may have been prescribed probiotics after you have taken antibiotics… that is because antibiotics wipe out both the bad and good bacteria; probiotics help replace the good stuff!
 Yogurt with live cultures are a good source of probiotics, as are probiotic supplements.
+My new EVER BETTER™ Protein Bites are another great way to get probiotics into your snacks – each serving provides one billion CFUs of probiotics – and you won’t even know they are there!
+It’s a tasty way to get some gut healthy probiotics into your diet.

 So when should you consider a probiotic?
-If you eat a lot of sugar, have bloating, gas, or other gastrointestinal issues, or lose of gain weight without trying, a probiotic may help – make an appointment with your physician to rule out any other issues and get her feedback on how a probiotic may work in your lifestyle.
+If you eat a lot of sugar, have bloating, gas, or other gastrointestinal issues, or lose or gain weight without trying, a probiotic may help – make an appointment with your physician to rule out any other issues and get her feedback on how a probiotic may work in your lifestyle.

 Luckily, there are some simple, effective steps you can take to make your gut healthier!

 For more healthy lifestyle tips, start your free trial of my Whole Body Plan!
 I have gut-healthy recipes, lifestyle tips, and hundreds of workouts that can all help you stay regular, boost your energy, and keep your gut healthy!!
+And don’t forget to check out my EVER BETTER™ Protein Bites – you get one billion CFUs of probiotics in every serving!

 Let’s get fitter, together – inside and out,